WoolYang/alertModal/README.md

 a pop-up plugin by Native JavaScript

-AlertModal a pop-up plugin by Native JavaScript, you can use in React, Vue and other frameworks;
+AlertModal is a pop-up plugin by Native JavaScript, you can use in React, Vue and other frameworks;

 # support